 The most leveraging goals are often those that fall into Quadrant ii, “important, not urgent.”
 Other people are often the best leverage we can bring into our growth plans.
-Is it a relationship you need to develop?
-Perhaps, it is work you need to do with your team to help them shine.
-Or maybe it’s something that will more deeply engage your clients in their relationships with you.
+Is there a relationship you need to develop?
+Perhaps, there is work you need to do with your team to help them shine.
+Or maybe it’s something that will more deeply engage your clients in their relationship with you.
 Write down a few more thoughts now.

 Step 3: Tiny Steps